rsyslog/liblognorm/doc/configuration.rst

 #########

 Values of any field-type separated by some sort of token.
-It returns json array in place of single field when matched.
+It returns json array of tokens when matched.
+Additional arguments are tokenizing subsequence, followed by expected type of single token.

 Here is an expression that'd match IPv4 addresses separated by ', ' (comma + space).
 Given string "192.168.1.2, 192.168.1.3, 192.168.1.4"
 it would produce: { my_ips: [ "192.168.1.2", "192.168.1.3", "192.168.1.4" ] }